pikanji/gas-gsheet-select-to-csv/README.md

 # Google Sheet Select to CSV

-A Google Apps Script that allows you to download selected columns from your Google Sheet as a CSV file.
+A Google Apps Script that allows you to download all or selected columns from your Google Sheet as a CSV file for Anki import.

 ## Features

-- Download selected columns as a CSV file
+- Download all or selected columns as an Anki-compatible CSV file
 - Column is considered selected if any cell in the column is selected
 - Multiple columns can be selected at once
 - Support for non-contiguous selections (multiple separate cell selections)
 - Empty rows are automatically removed from the CSV output
 - Direct download link provided when CSV is ready
 - Double quotes in cells are properly escaped according to CSV standards
+- First row values are used to map columns to Anki card fields
+- CSV output includes Anki import file header with comma separator

 ## Installation